 Therefore, you’ll see an adjustment charge for that order.
 This is simply a price adjustment to cover the difference in price brackets.

 You can see the detailed breakdown in the parcel's order page or in your invoice CSV download.

 If you believe the adjustment has been made in error, we recommend you reach out to our support team.
 Just make sure you include any relevant information like parcel weight and dimensions, or even photos (if you have them).
 We can then follow it up with our delivery provider, who will verify this information with photos from the scanning machines.

 How to avoid the cost adjustment in the future

 When you’re booking your next parcel, choose a size that fits both the weight and volume under the limit.

 But if you don’t have time for maths, our order form makes it super easy (and quick).
-Just put in your parcel’s dimensions, and it’ll help you determine the correct size to book.
+Just put in your parcel’s total dimensions into custom sizes (once it’s in the packaging), and it’ll help you determine the correct size to book.